BDehapiot/Template-Repo_Python/README.md

 {{ description }}
 ## Installation
 <details> <summary>Windows</summary>
-<br>This is a step by step guide to
+<br>This is a step by step guide on how to install Python within the Mamba/Conda
+environment manager.

 ### Download GitHub repository: